NOTICE OF PASSAGE OF RESOLUTION OF INTENT TO AMEND THE CARBON COUNTY DEVELOPMENT REGULATIONS

-The proposed boundaries include all unincorporated areas of Carbon County.
-The proposed updated Regulations create a system and process for review of certain land use proposals, including administrative review procedures for single-family residential developments and certain commercial developments, multi-family developments, and certain signage, as well as a conditional use process requiring a public hearing for industrial uses.
+The boundaries of the Development Regulations include all unincorporated areas of Carbon County.
+The proposed updated Regulations amend the existing system and process for review of certain land use proposals, including administrative review procedures for single-family residential developments and certain commercial developments, multi-family developments, and certain signage, as well as a conditional use process requiring a public hearing for industrial uses.

-The proposed updated Development Regulations are available for public inspection at the Carbon County Clerk and Recorders Office at the Carbon County Administration Building or online at: https://co.carbon.mt.us/wp-content/uploads/2021/01/December-15-Draft-Carbon-County-Development-Regulations-Update-Rec-from-PB-Doc.pdf.
+The proposed amended Development Regulations are available for public inspection at the Carbon County Clerk and Recorders Office at the Carbon County Administration Building or on-line.

 Questions can be directed to Forrest Mandeville, contract planner, at (406) 690-1933 or by email at Forrest@ForrestMandevilleConsulting.com